 California Proposition 65

 Intrinsik’s scientific experts can offer advice for Proposition 65 (Prop 65).
-Prop 65 is a California initiative intended to address concerns about exposure to toxic chemicals.
+Prop 65 is a California initiative intended to protect consumers and inform them about exposure to toxic chemicals.

-- Review product formulations to determine the presence of product constituents on the current list
+- Review product formulations for the presence of Proposition 65-listed chemicals

-- We can assist with responses to plaintiff issued 60-day notices
+- Assist with responses to plaintiff issued 60-day notices

-- We can provide expert advice in legal proceedings and in discussions and negotiations with plaintiffs, OEHHA and the Attorney General
+- Provide expert advice in legal proceedings and in discussions and negotiations with plaintiffs, OEHHA and the Attorney General